 Want to know what you can do to help animals at our Coon Rapids shelter?
-Here are our entry level and advanced roles!
-Below the role listings is a link to our online application for our Coon Rapids shelter.
+Here are our entry level and advanced roles and a link to our online application!

-Surgical Assistant: Volunteers working in the Surgery Department provide support to the Veterinarians and Veterinary Technicians in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.
-Currently there are no openings.
+Surgical Prep Assistant: Volunteers prepare materials for surgery and help care for animals during recovering to provide support in order to efficiently spay/neuter the thousands of animals who are surrendered to the Animal Humane Society each year.

-Animal Bather: Volunteers help groom and bathe animals available for adoption (primarily dogs) to help keep them healthy and in good appearance for potential adopters.
-This is an add-on role for current volunteers on an as needed basis.
+Animal Bather: Volunteers bathe and groom animals available for adoption (primarily dogs) to help keep them healthy and in good appearance for potential adopters.
+Volunteers are called upon when the need arises.

 Rabbit Pawfiler: Volunteers evaluate the personalities of rabbits waiting for adoption based on their behavior and interactions with their environment and the volunteer.
 This information helps potential customers make informed decisions when adopting a rabbit.
 No prior rabbit experience necessary.
-This is an add-on role for current volunteers looking for ways to be more involved.
+Training provided.

 Community Cats: Volunteers transport and release sterilized, free-roaming cats to further control the outdoor cat population.
 Volunteers opt in to receive messages when cats are ready for transport and choose the individual cases they transport.

 While we are fortunate to have a great deal of community support, this can result in longer wait time for prospective volunteers to begin.
 We strive to get new volunteers into the program as quickly as we can.
 This process from start to finish can take up to two months to complete depending on application volume and because of our thorough training.
 Thank you for your interest in volunteering with Animal Humane Society!